 - Customize – these advanced controls allow you to go even further by customizing the Coloration Level, Color Diversity, and Shuffle Colors.
 This section also gives you access to a Dark mode—with a click of a button, you can switch your website to a darker version, and all the colors will adapt instantly with no effort on your part.

-Below is a demo for the Style Manager using Rosa 2, our restaurant WordPress theme.
+Below is a demo for the Style Manager using Patch, our minimalistic WordPress blog theme.
 Have no worries if you are using Noto—the settings are the same.

 Creating your own color palette